 To avoid any excess difficulty, it’s important to remember to brush your dog’s hair on a daily basis.
 Make sure not to bathe your dog too often - doing so will discourage the body from producing natural oils, the same as with humans.
 Bathing and washing too often can actually reduce the health of the skin.

 They, like other dogs, can experience a number of health issues.
 The primary issues experienced by Shepherds relate to the joints and bones, and the two main kinds of issues experienced by white German Shepherd dogs are known as hip and elbow dysplasia.

-One of the reasons that these diseases are so commonly experienced is because they are hereditary.
+These diseases are so commonly experienced because they are hereditary.
 If you have a purebred German Shepherd, then there is almost a guarantee that somewhere in its ancestry, one of the dogs had dysplasia.